Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

   the operation finishes (either by succeeding or failing) or if a manual request to cancel the operation has succeeded.
   Some characteristics of the pollers are:
     - Pollers show the status of the polling behavior.
-    - Pollers can trigger manual pollings or automated pollings.
+    - Pollers support manual as well as automatic polling.
-    - Pollers can deserialize and resume from a deserialized operation.
+    - Pollers are serializable and can resume from a serialized operation.
     - Pollers also specify how much of the operation's state is going to be available to the public.
-- A **PollerLike** is any structure similar to the definition of a Poller.
+- A **PollerLike** is the public interface of a Poller, which allows for different implementations to be used.
-  This is used to allow implementations of LRO Pollers to have internal, private classes, while also having a public shape of the exposed, previously instantiated poller.

 ## Examples